Sorry, you need to enable JavaScript to visit this website.

 Impact of the BioCarbon Fund

-Image of BioCarbon Fund 10 Years booklet with hands and seedling.
-Since it was established in 2004 as the first carbon fund devoted to land use, the BioCarbon Fund has supported projects that transform landscapes and directly benefit rural communities and families.
-Working on more than 20 projects in 16 countries, the BioCarbon Fund has engaged national entities, private firms, and non-governmental organizations in its charge to restore degraded lands, reduce deforestation, plant trees, and help increase yields.
-As a result of these projects, 15 million tons of CO2 has been sequestered and the release 5 million tons of CO2 has been avoided in their first 20 years of operation.
+Since its establishment in 2004 as the first carbon fund devoted to land use, the BioCarbon Fund supported projects that transformed landscapes and directly benefited rural communities and families.
+Working on more than 20 projects in 16 countries, the BioCarbon Fund engaged national entities, private firms, and non-governmental organizations in its mission to restore degraded lands, reduce deforestation, plant trees, and help increase yields.
+As a result of these projects, 15 million tons of CO₂ were sequestered, and the release of 5 million tons of CO₂ was avoided during their first 20 years of operation.

 In 2020, the team published a report summarizing the insights and experiences from these emission reductions projects in the land-use sector over the past two decades.

-Impact on the landscape
+Impact on the Landscape

 Impact on rural communities

-Notable achievements of the BioCarbon Fund include:
+Notable Achievements of the BioCarbon Fund:

-• First issuance of carbon credits for a forestry project under the
+• First issuance of carbon credits for a forestry project under the Clean Development Mechanism (CDM), globally and also in Africa

-• First registered Afforestation/Reforestation (A/R) CDM project;
+• First registered Afforestation/Reforestation (A/R) CDM project

-• First A/R methodology approved under the CDM;
+• First A/R methodology approved under the CDM

-• Nine carbon accounting methodologies developed and approved;
+• Nine carbon accounting methodologies developed and approved

-• Capacity built for various stakeholders including project entities, governmental agencies, policy-makers and project auditors.
+• Capacity built for various stakeholders, including project entities, governmental agencies, policymakers, and project auditors

 On-the-ground Examples